 all supplies were provided so that the customer could participate in the training; and

-customer satisfaction was verified through either a signature on VR3381, WRAP Report, or with VR staff contact with the customer.
+customer satisfaction and delivery of service as described in the VR-SFP was verified by the customer’s signature on VR3381, WRAP Report, or with VR staff contact with the customer.

+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment for WRAP is made when the VR counselor approves a complete, accurate, signed, and dated:

 VR3381, WRAP Report; and